Are you trying to grow your email list but struggling to capture new leads?

 How to Create a Feature Box With OptinMonster

 To learn how to set this up with OptinMonster, check out our step-by-step feature box tutorial here.

-13. Show Each Optin at the Right Time with Multiple Triggers
+14. Show Each Optin at the Right Time With Multiple Triggers

-Let’s face it: not every user is going to browse your website in the same way.
-While one person may browse long enough to see a timed lightbox popup, another may abandon your site before it has a chance to trigger.
-So how do you make sure that your site is set up with every user in mind?
+One person may browse long enough to see a timed lightbox popup.
+Another may abandon your site before it’s had a chance to trigger.
+So, how do you make sure to set up your site with every user in mind?

-It’s actually a lot easier than you might think.
-All you have to do is utilize multiple triggers for a single optin.
+It’s a lot easier than you think.
+You utilize multiple triggers for a single optin.

+Wait!
 What does that mean?
-Well, let’s say your OptinMonster popup is set to be displayed on 2nd pageview, OR on exit-intent.
-If a user browses your site long enough, they will see the popup on their 2nd pageview, and they won’t see that same popup again.
-However, if they start to abandon your site before the 2nd pageview trigger, then they will see the popup at that moment.
+Well, let’s say your OptinMonster popup shows up on the second pageview, or with Exit-Intent®.
+If a user browses your site long enough, they will see the popup on their second pageview, and they won’t see that same popup again.
+However, if they start to abandon your site before the second pageview trigger, then they’ll see your popup at that moment.

-This way, users will only see your optin once, at the exact right moment for them.
+This way, users will only see your optin once, at the perfect moment for them.

 How to Set Up Multiple Triggers in OptinMonster

 Setting up multiple triggers in OptinMonster is easy.
 Go to the Display Rules tab to set your first trigger.